FAQ

 How can I prepare for the theory test if English isn’t my first language?

-Three strategies that work: (1) Revise with the official English question and a side-by-side translation in your language, so you understand both the wording and its meaning — the Driving Theory Test Kit supports 90+ languages for exactly this workflow.
-(2) Learn the small, fixed set of driving-specific English terms the Highway Code uses — "give way", MSPSL (Mirror Signal Position Speed Look), MSM (Mirror Signal Manoeuvre), and the named pedestrian crossings (Zebra, Pelican, Puffin, Toucan, Pegasus, Equestrian, Parallel).
+Three strategies that work: (1) Revise the English wording the official test is sat in, side by side with a translation in your language, so you understand both the wording and its meaning — the Driving Theory Test Kit supports 90+ languages for exactly this workflow.
+(2) Learn the small, fixed set of driving-specific English terms you will meet — the Highway Code’s own wording for "give way" and for the "Mirrors – Signal – Manoeuvre" routine (rules 161, 163 and 180), the instructor shorthand MSPSL (Mirror, Signal, Position, Speed, Look), and the six named crossings: Zebra, Pelican, Puffin, Toucan, Equestrian and Parallel — an equestrian crossing is the one often called a "Pegasus crossing".
 (3) Use the English voiceover during practice — it bridges listening and reading, and is the closest match to what you will experience on test day.